 There are literally dozens of ways to purchase a property with little or no money down.
 These tend to work well with real estate investors that are just starting out or the experienced investor that is reaching the limits of their available cash and/or credit.
 For these investors, a lease option (also known as rent to own or something similar) can be a great creative financing option.
 We aren’t going to go into the specifics of how to do a lease option in this article, but instead, are going to dwell on the advantages of a lease option.
-Once you have convinced yourself that this is a great way to go, you can load it into your arsenal of real estate investment strategies to help you on your road to success.
+Once you have convinced yourself that this is a great way to go, you can load it to your arsenal of real estate investment strategies to help you on your road to success.
 They key is being educated and having someone to guide you along.

 For those of you that are totally new to this concept, a lease option is merely a contract between a buyer and seller.
-The buyer then has the option to purchase that property at an agreed upon price at a specified time.
+The buyer then has the option to purchase that property at an agreed-upon price at a specified time.
 (There may be other terms and conditions involved) Many investors act as a master tenant or middleman.
 The master tenant leases a seller’s property from a motivated seller and agrees upon a selling price when they exercise their option.
 The investor then finds an end buyer/tenant.
 This end buyer will normally rent the property for a specific period of time (12-24 months or more) and then choose at the end of the option period to move away or purchase the property at a pre-agreed upon price.
 Obviously, this price is higher than the agreement between the seller and investor.

 Here are 10 great reasons that a lease option can work well for a real estate investor:

 1. Little Outlay of Cash.
-With lease options, you are normally dealing with decent looking properties that require minimal fix up.
+With lease options, you are normally dealing with decent looking properties that require minimal fix-up.
 The sellers are normally pretty motivated.
-(Relocation, divorce, illness, late on payments, etc.) In most cases the sellers don’t require a ton of cash up front.
+(Relocation, divorce, illness, late on payments, etc.) In most cases, the sellers don’t require a ton of cash upfront.
 The cash they do get, if any, can come from your end buyer’s option fee.

 2. Doesn’t Go on Your Credit Report.
 Because this is a private transaction, you don’t need banks and it won’t go onto your credit report.